Dynamical scoto-seesaw mechanism with gauged $B-L$: Scalar sector

 After replacing the field decompositions above into the potential, we obtain the following tadpole equations \bea v_H \left[2 \mu_H^2+2 \lambda_H v_H^2+\lambda_{ H\varphi_1} v_{ \varphi_1}^2+\lambda_{ H\varphi_2} v_{ \varphi_2}^2+\lambda_{ H\varphi_3} v_{ \varphi_3}^2+ v_\Phi^2 (\lambda_{H\Phi}+\lambda_{H\Phi}^\prime)\right]-\lambda_2 v_\Phi v_{ \varphi_2} v_{ \varphi_3}&=&0\, ,\\ v_\Phi \left[2 \mu_\Phi^2 +2 \lambda_{\Phi} v_\Phi^2+\lambda_{\Phi \varphi_1} v_{ \varphi_1}^2+\lambda_{\Phi \varphi_2} v_{ \varphi_2}^2+\lambda_{\Phi \varphi_3} v_{ \varphi_3}^2+v_H^2 (\lambda_{H\Phi}+\lambda_{H\Phi}^\prime)\right]-\lambda_2 v_H v_{ \varphi_2} v_{ \varphi_3}&=&0\, ,\nonumber\\ v_{\varphi_1} \left(2 \mu_{\varphi_1}^2+2 \lambda_{\varphi_1} v_{ \varphi_1}^2+\lambda_{\Phi \varphi_1} v_\Phi^2+\lambda_{\varphi_1 \varphi_2} v_{ \varphi_2}^2+\lambda_{\varphi_1 \varphi_3} v_{ \varphi_3}^2+\lambda_{ H\varphi_1} v_H^2 \right)-\mu_2 v_{ \varphi_2} v_{ \varphi_3}&=&0\, ,\nonumber\\ v_{ \varphi_2}\left(2 \mu_{\varphi_2}^2+2 \lambda_{\varphi_2} v_{ \varphi_2}^2+ \lambda_{ H\varphi_2} v_H^2 +\lambda_{\Phi \varphi_2} v_\Phi^2 +\lambda_{\varphi_1 \varphi_2} v_{ \varphi_1}^2 \right)-v_{ \varphi_3}\left(\lambda_2 v_H v_\Phi +\mu_2 v_{ \varphi_1}\right) &=&0\, ,\nonumber\\ v_{ \varphi_3}\left(2 \mu_{\varphi_3}^2 +2 \lambda_{\varphi_3} v_{ \varphi_3}^2 +\lambda_{ H\varphi_3} v_H^2 +\lambda_{\Phi \varphi_3} v_\Phi^2 +\lambda_{\varphi_1 \varphi_3} v_{ \varphi_1}^2 \right)-v_{ \varphi_2}\left(\lambda_2 v_H v_\Phi + \mu_2 v_{ \varphi_1}\right)&=&0\,. \nonumber \eea In the limit where $\mu_\Phi$ is much larger than the other mass scales in the model, the second tadpole equation leads to the induced VEV \be v_\Phi \simeq \frac{\lambda_2 v_H v_{\varphi_2}v_{\varphi_3}}{2\mu_\Phi^2} \equiv v_H \epsilon\ll v_H. \end{equation} Therefore, the induced VEV of the doublet $\Phi$ is suppressed as in the type-II seesaw mechanism~\cite{Mandal:2022ysp,Mandal:2022zmy}, and also models with a leptophilic Higgs doublet~\cite{Ma:2000cc,Grimus:2009mm}, a natural example of which emerges naturally within the linear seesaw mechanism~\cite{Batra:2022arl,Batra:2023ssq,Batra:2023mds}.

-Due to matter-parity conservation, that survives as a remnant symmetry, fields with different $M_P$ charges remain unmixed.
-Therefore, we can separate the scalar spetrum into a sector with fields transforming trivially under $M_P$, the $M_P$-even sector, and another with those that do not, the $M_P$-odd sector.
-Moreover, for simplicity, we assume that all the VEVs as well as the couplings in $V$ are real, so that CP is conserved.
+Due to matter parity conservation, which survives as a remnant symmetry, fields with different $M_P$ charges remain unmixed.
+Therefore, we can separate the scalar spectrum into a sector with fields transforming trivially under $M_P$, the $M_P$-even sector, and another with those that do not, the $M_P$-odd sector.
+Moreover, for simplicity, we assume that all the VEVs as well as the couplings in $V$ are real so that CP is conserved.